MatMasIt/notesArchive/latest/Inglese/2022/marzo/lunedì_28/13_07_00/appunti.md

 All art is quite useless

-only aim of art
+only aim of art is its admiration
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjc3NjcwMDAyLC01NjU5NzQ4MjgsLTIwMD
+eyJoaXN0b3J5IjpbMTEyNjE0MDEzMCwtNTY1OTc0ODI4LC0yMD
-AyMzQ5MTYsMjAxODg2MjUzNl19
+AwMjM0OTE2LDIwMTg4NjI1MzZdfQ==
 -->